Sick or Injured Child

 You can also refer to the "Detailed Descriptions and Policies for Selected Medical Conditions" table as a reference as well.

-**A child who has a rash, with or without a fever must be seen by a medical professional to determine the symptoms are not communicable.
+**A child who has a rash, with or without a fever must be seen by a medical professional to determine the symptoms are not communicable and a note provided.

 If a child has a life–threatening allergy or illness, parents need to advise management, fill out the necessary forms and provide any medication needed.
 View our Medication Policy and Anaphylaxis Policy for further information.